8 Healthcare Trends to Monitor in 2021-2023

 In 2012, the price dropped to $299.

-And now, anyone can buy one of their kits for under $100.
+And now, thanks to economies of scale and streamlined supply chains, anyone can buy one of their kits for under $100.

 In fact, there is now a wide variety of personal DNA kits on the market, some available on Amazon for under $60.

 And while 23andMe has reported declining sales, it probably has more to do with such kits becoming a commodity than with any lack of interest in the product.

 In fact, the number of monthly Google searches for the phrase "DNA kit" has risen 46% over the past 5 years.